techienikhil/MedRescue/README.md

 ---

 ## 💡 Our Solution
-VitalQ replaces the chaos with an intelligent, end-to-end platform:
+MedRescue replaces the chaos with an intelligent, end-to-end platform:
 1. **Universal Patient ID:** A single ID instantly fetches the patient's entire medical history and current prescriptions.
 2. **AI-Powered Priority Triage:** The system analyzes patient profiles upon registration.
 If critical symptoms (like a history of heart disease) are detected, they are automatically bumped to the top of the queue.
 3. **Smart Inventory & Bed Allocation:** Real-time tracking of medication quantities and hospital bed availability, with AI predictive restocking and outbreak detection.